 - A compact cold filling is easier to handle and divide into small portions.
 So once the pork is done, let it cool.
 Transfer to an airtight container then put in the fridge to set for 6 to 24 hours.

 - Scoop the filling using a measuring spoon then place onto the center of the ready-made dough.
-Use about 1 tablespoon of it for a 50g to 60g dough.
-Use a 1 teaspoon to 1 ½ teaspoon for smaller doughs.
+Use about 1 tbsp of it for a 50g to 60g dough.
+Use a 1 tsp to 1 1/2 tsp for smaller doughs.

 - Do not overfill your dough.
 An over-filled dough will end up bursting as the dough is cooking/baking.